Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 Think of it this way: A teacher is like a pediatrician providing routine care for healthy children.
 A tutor is like a specialist addressing specific medical issues requiring targeted treatment.

-Your child might need both—regular classes with teacher for systematic learning AND periodic tutoring for targeted support with specific challenges.
+Your child might need both—regular classes with a teacher for systematic learning and periodic tutoring for targeted support with specific challenges.

 When Does Your Child Need an Arabic Tutor?